 Organophosphates and carbamates, although different structurally, both inhibit cholinesterase activity.
 Some are used medically to reverse neuromuscular blockade (eg, neostigmine, pyridostigmine, edrophonium) or to treat glaucoma (echothiopate), myasthenia gravis (pyridostigmine), and Alzheimer disease (tacrine and donepezil).

-Some organophosphates were developed as nerve gases.
+Some organophosphates were developed as nerve agents Nerve Chemical-Warfare Agents Nerve agents are chemical-warfare agents that act directly at nerve synapses, typically increasing the activity of acetylcholine.
+Other chemical agents were used in combat before World War II... read more for use in warfare.
 One, sarin, has been used by terrorists.
-Organophosphates and carbamates are commonly used as insecticides (see table Symptoms and Treatment of Specific Poisons).
+Organophosphates and carbamates are commonly used as insecticides (see table Symptoms fn Treatment of Specific Poisons .
 Those most often implicated in human poisoning include

 Organophosphates and carbamates are common causes of poisoning and poison-related deaths worldwide.

 Organophosphates and carbamates are absorbed through the gastrointestinal tract, lungs, and skin.
 They inhibit plasma and red blood cell (RBC) cholinesterase, preventing breakdown of acetylcholine, which then accumulates in synapses.
 Carbamates are cleared spontaneously within about 48 hours after exposure.
 Organophosphates, however, can irreversibly bind to cholinesterase.